soniawu/Odin-form/README.md

 - Change wording for description.
 - Set up "Account successfully created" message after form validated
 - Add style to "Log in" when user has account

+Version 8
+- Add phone validation
+- Remove some unused codes

+Final notes:

+This should meet the basic requirement of the project.
+It is not perfect.
+Some functions were intentionally left out to save time for more learning.
+For validation, it used both html and JS validation.
+It was kind of inconsistent, but had chances to learn both.
+It can be improved if this is a real online sign-in.
+For error message handling, it didn't use what was suggested, red border.
+It uses a red color message for each field.

+A lot more to do to make it better, but it's time to move on for new topic for now.